kate-orlova/external-asset-management-in-sitecore/README.md

 # Contribution
 Hope you found this module useful, your contributions and suggestions will be very much appreciated.
 Please submit a pull request.

+# License
+The External Asset Management in Sitecore module is released under the MIT license what means that you can modify and use it how you want even for commercial use.
+Please give it a star if your experience was positive.